artefactory/choice-learn/docs/paper/paper.md

 ## Memory usage: a case study

 We provide numerical examples of memory usage to showcase the efficiency of the *FeaturesStorage*.
-Consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*n_locations, n_locations*) where each row refers to one location.
+Consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*#locations, #locations*) where each row refers to one location.
 In Figure \ref{fig:xps} (a), we compare the memory usage for different dataset sizes.

 We conduct a similar comparison on the ICDM 2013 Expedia dataset [@Expedia:2013] with four data handling methods: pandas.DataFrames [@pandas:2020] in long and wide format, both used in choice modeling packages, as well as Torch-Choice and `Choice-Learn`.
 Figure \ref{fig:xps} (b) shows the results for various sample sizes.